Monsoon

 2. Daksha statue with goat-head in the Veerabadhra temple.

 There is a museum with few meters from the temple.
 It has many artifacts of Keladi era.
-There's a painting of Queen Elizabeth showingIndia as her
+There's a painting of Queen Elizabeth showingIndia

 2. Daksha statue with goat-head in the Veerabadhra temple.